Electronic prescribing: United States

+Surescripts

 According to data released in May 1991 by Surescripts, a company which operates the nation's largest health information (e-prescribing) network, roughly 317,000 office-based physicians now e-prescribe in the United States.

 A more recent report released by the Office of the National Coordinator for Health IT in June 2012 finds that 48 percent of U.S. physicians use e-prescribing systems.
 National growth in e-prescribing over the period September 2008 through June 2012 increased over 40 percent, with individual states increasing adoption anywhere from 28 percent to 70 percent.
+In 2019, the Federal Trade Commission sued Surescripts, alleging that the company employed unlawful restraints in order to maintain its monopolies over electronic prescribing.

 Ukraine

 Starting from April 2019, ePrescription is one of the key components of the reimbursement system in Ukraine.
 The e-prescription module integrates all primary care physicians (over 23,000 doctors) and almost 50% of pharmacies across the country.

 While the launch of e-prescription was done quickly, the quality was not compromised.
 The development of the tool was completed according to international standards as well as HL7 FHIR medical data requirements.
-Ukrainian eHealth system is a two layer system with central core component developed as storage of dictionaries and rules and private IT-companies who offers e-prescription’s functionality through interfaces of the doctors and pharmacists.
+Ukrainian eHealth system is a two layer system with central core component developed as storage of dictionaries and rules and private IT-companies who offers e-prescription's functionality through interfaces of the doctors and pharmacists.
 The e-prescription code is open and available.

-As a next step of expansion of eRx functions in Ukraine, Ministry of Health of Ukraine develop the technical requirement for substitution of oldfashion, paper-based prescriptions with digital eRx for all applicable medicines.
+As a next step of expansion of eRx functions in Ukraine, Ministry of Health of Ukraine develop the technical requirement for substitution of old-fashioned paper-based prescriptions with digital eRx for all applicable medicines.